You are currently viewing Rwanda Genocide Memorials’ Road Trip

-Follow along as we visit key sites and hear personal stories that shed light on the atrocities of the past.
+Follow along as we visit key sites and hear personal stories that shed light on past atrocities.
 Join us as we pay tribute to the victims and honor their memory who are in the Rwanda genocide memorials.

 Through its genocide memorials, Rwanda honors the victims and ensures that the world never forgets the horrors that took place.
 This commitment to remembrance is a powerful testament to the resilience and strength of the Rwandan people.